-Autumn leaves are falling!
-These beautiful, delicate Leaf Bowls are as fresh as the fall air.
-Display on your holiday table with a flickering candle or use to hold wrapped candy.
-Make a few and give to your favorite teacher or neighbor!
+Isn’t it a lovely, calming sight when the autumn leaves are falling?
+Bring the same effect into your home with these beautiful, delicate Leaf Bowls that are as fresh as the fall air.
+You can display them on your holiday table with a flickering candle or use to hold wrapped candy.
+Maybe even make a few and give to your favorite teacher or neighbor!

 Step 1: Prepare your bowl by wrapping it in plastic wrap.
 Make sure there aren’t wrinkles and the plastic wrap evenly covers the surface.